Role of IR Inspections for Electrical Distribution Systems

-Infrared inspection of electrical systems is one of the many topics covered in the Level I Infraspection Institute Certified Infrared Thermographer® training course.
-For information on thermographer training or to obtain a copy of the Standard for Infrared Inspection of Electrical Systems & Rotating Equipment, visit us online at www.infraspection.com or call us at 609-239-4788.
+For more information on thermographer training and certification or to obtain a copy of the Standard for Infrared Inspection of Electrical Systems and Rotating Equipment, contact Infraspection Institute at 609-239-4788 or visit us online at www.infraspection.com.

 Submit a Tip: If your tip is selected for posting by irinfo.org, you will receive a 6 month FREE Business Card listing at irinfo.org.
 Tips must be original work and must be approved for posting by irinfo.org.